Research

 The Effects of Subsidies Along Supply Chains (Job Market Paper)

-The increasing use of industrial policy by governments worldwide raises concerns about their trade implications.
-In this paper, I study the effects of US politically motivated subsidies on exports, both directly (in subsidised industries) and indirectly (in industries connected through domestic input-output linkages).
-To this end, I use a unique dataset on federal subsidies introduced by the United States since 2000.
-I first document a lack of transparency: despite multilateral trading rules, only a minority of these subsidies are notified to the WTO.
-To identify the causal effects of subsidies on exports, I exploit exogenous political shocks driven by changes in the identity swing states across electoral terms.
-Politically motivated subsidies foster exports in industries directly and indirectly exposed to them.
-Contrary to WTO case law, which typically associates indirect subsidies with price suppression, these subsidies increase producers and input prices.
-Additionally, they spur investment in subsidised industries and lead to productivity gains in vertically connected industries.
-This analysis contributes to the ongoing debate on reforming multilateral trading rules on subsidies by highlighting the need for greater transparency and a broader understanding of how subsidies spill over along supply chains.
+The increasing use of industrial policy by governments worldwide raises concerns about its trade implications.
+In this paper, I study the effects of US politically motivated subsidies on exports, both directly (in subsidized industries) and indirectly (in industries connected through domestic input-output linkages).
+To this end, I use a unique dataset on federal subsidies introduced by the United States from 2000 to 2019.
+To identify the causal effects of subsidies on exports, I exploit exogenous political shocks driven by changes in the identity of swing states across electoral terms.
+I find that politically motivated subsidies foster exports in industries directly and indirectly exposed to them.
+While subsidies are typically associated with price suppression, I find that these subsidies increase input prices.
+Additionally, they spur investment in subsidized industries and lead to productivity gains in vertically connected industries.
+This analysis contributes to the ongoing debate on reforming multilateral trading rules on subsidies by providing insights into how subsidies spill over along supply chains.

 Stock Market Response to Firms’ Misconduct

-Labour rights violations and environmental challenges have caused companies to come under increasing society’s pressure to achieve higher sustainability standards.
-Using a novel dataset of worldwide industrial disasters and companies allegedly involved in them, I examine whether large companies suffer systematic stock market losses after disasters.
-I estimate an average drop in price returns of 1.47 percentage points on the day after the disaster and 3.21 over one week.
-Accordingly, volatility soars.
-I then discuss the possible mechanisms behind this negative market response.
-I focus on harm to the reputation for sustainability, and I examine the media’s attention to environmental and labour topics through a sentiment analysis of disaster-related news.
-I find that a more negative tone of the news is associated with larger stock market losses.
+Labor rights violations and environmental challenges have increased societal pressure on firms to meet sustainability standards.
+Using a novel dataset of worldwide industrial disasters, I examine whether firms identified by the media as involved suffer systematic stock market losses following these events.
+I estimate an average decline in price returns of 1.47 percentage points on the day after the disaster and 3.21 percentage points over the following week.
+Additionally, stock volatility increases.
+I discuss the possible mechanisms behind this negative market response.
+I find that harm to reputation for sustainability accounts for part of the stock market decline.
+Through a sentiment analysis of the news, I show that a more negative media tone is linked to greater stock market losses for firms involved in industrial disasters.

 Under the Spotlight: CSR Choices and Fragile Supply Chains (with Flavia Cifarelli)

 With the growing interest of civil society in socially responsible value chains, firms face the challenge of verifying compliance with working and environmental standards by their international suppliers.
-In this paper, we study the firm's choices in determining monitoring efforts and its number of suppliers.
-We model firms' trade-off in choosing the size of their global supply chain and the intensity with whom they monitor their suppliers.
-Larger supply chains are more resilient to violation shocks, because the cost of replacing a supplier is lower in large networks.
-However, they are inherently more expensive to monitor.
-We find that the optimal intensity of monitoring efforts depends positively on the probability of a boycott and negatively on the cost of changing suppliers if violation is found.
+In this paper, we study the firm's choices in determining monitoring efforts and the number of suppliers.
+We model the theoretical trade-off between building larger, more resilient supply chains and the higher monitoring costs they entail.
 We provide empirical evidence supporting the theoretical predictions of the model.
 Using sector-level data on imports, child labour incidence, and NGO campaigns, the paper suggests that the network's size decreases with increasing societal attention and a higher proportion of clean suppliers in the economy.

 Work in progress